vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 ### In scope

-- Changes to the existing metric tag internal and external representation to support multiple values and bare tags.
+- Changes to the existing metric tag internal and external representations to support multiple values and bare tags.

 ### Out of scope